Neil1977/my-backend-project/README.md

 As a User, I want to edit entries in the database.
 As a User, I expect to do all of the above by accessing RESTful routes.

-Reading, adding, deleting, and editing entries from the database are all covered by the API endpoints that were created.
+Reading, adding, deleting, and editing entries from the database are all covered by the API endpoints that are created already

 ## Tier 2 - Login, Hashing:

-You have already imported the necessary modules (bcrypt, jsonwebtoken) for password hashing and authentication.
+Already imported the necessary modules (bcrypt, jsonwebtoken) for password hashing and authentication.

 Implement OAuth 2.0 with Auth0 for user authentication by configuring the config object with your Auth0 credentials (client ID, issuer base URL, etc.).
 Add the necessary routes and handlers for OAuth authentication using Auth0.
 This includes /login, /logout, and /callback routes.
 Modify the registration endpoint (/register) to include password hashing using bcrypt.
 Create the routes directory within the server directory.
 This directory will contain the route handlers for different API endpoints.
-You can start by creating a separate file for each resource or group of related routes (e.g., users.js, entries.js).
+Start by creating a separate file for each resource or group of related routes (e.g., users.js, entries.js).
 Create an index.js file within the server directory.
 This file will serve as the entry point for your server application.
 It will import and configure the necessary dependencies, set up the server, and connect to the database.
-If you plan to write tests for your backend API, create a tests directory within the server directory.
+Create a tests directory within the server directory.
 This directory will contain your test files.
 You can organize them based on the corresponding directories and files in your main codebase (e.g., controllers, routes, models).

 ## Tier 3 - Register:

-You have already implemented user registration in the /register endpoint.
+Already implemented user registration in the /register endpoint.
 Ensure that users can sign up for the API using OAuth 2.0 with Auth0.
 Generate JSON Web Tokens (JWTs) using Auth0 for user authorization.